If you think your website design and marketing success are mutually exclusive, think again.

 The site structure should ensure that all critical information should be easily accessible to the visitors in 3 clicks or less from the homepage.
 It’s a tree-like structure.
-The home page comes at the top, followed by other pages, which are further broken down into sub-pages.
+The home page comes at the top, followed by other pages, further broken down into sub-pages.
 Usually, there’s a link back to the homepage on every page below it.

 Q3.
 Is your website design SEO-friendly?

-Sure, this strategy may have been mentioned to you, at least, a thousand and one times.
+Sure, this strategy may have been mentioned to you at least a thousand and one times.
 But since it’s so critical to your website design, we can’t think of skipping it either.

 In addition to the above SEO practices, optimize for schema markup and rich snippets.

-Further, your website should allow you to input custom metadata and alt tags, which, in turn, will provide bots more information about the page they are crawling on your site.
+Further, your website should allow you to input custom metadata and alt tags, which, in turn, will provide bots with more information about the page they are crawling on your site.
 The page title and Meta description that a user first sees in SERPs will determine whether they will click on your link or not.

 Q4.
 Is your website design conversion-friendly?